The following are based on family stories from clients that we have helped.

 By referring to the database and getting in contact with some of the Residential Care homes, Liz was able to identify some Residential Care homes to recommend that met all of Sheila's needs and preferences.

-In the shortlist, Liz provided information about the owners of the homes (whether for-profit or not-for-profit; their reputation and experience; and their history of compliance), the accommodation at the home, the care provided at the home, the lifestyle services provided at the home, the fees and charges, and the current availability and waiting list situation.
+In the shortlist, Liz provided information about the owners of the homes (whether for-profit or not-for-profit; their reputation and experience; and their history of compliance), the accommodation at the home, the care provided at the home, the lifestyle services provided at the home, the aged care fees, and the current availability and waiting list situation.

 Suzanne and her siblings had already looked at one of the homes Liz recommended and the information in the Report reassured them they were on the right track and helped with their decision-making.